Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 * Professionals will pursue and defend their objects as aggressively as they can
 * You and your manager must come to the best possible outcome for both of you
-* Negotiating this can be unpleasent
+* Negotiating this can be unpleasant
 * You do this by saying no, then working out a solution that was mutually agreeable to both

 ### High Stakes